POLLINATOR FRIENDLY CALENDAR

 In 2017, turf was removed for the upper prairie and the first wildflower seeding of the prairie including little bluestem, june grass, blue gama, canada wild rye, butterfly weed, leadplant, purple prairie clover, black-eyed susan, hoary vervain, common ox-eye, dotted blazing star, stiff goldenrod, golden alexander, common milkweed, wild bergamot, showy goldenrod, canada tick trefoil, gray goldenrod, canada milk vetch, blue vervain, yarrow, prairie rose, western spiderwort.
 Three Serviceberry trees were added to the bee lawn.

-The upper prairie will be planted on May 19th and is blooming.
-The first year of a prairie only produces a small variety of the seed.
-Some of the plant species need to set over a winter and bloom the second or third year.
-The first year requires more maintenance and tending than the following years in the life of a prairie.
+The upper prairie was planted on May 19th and is blooming.
+Some of the plant species need to set over a winter and will bloom the second or third year.
+The first year requires more tending than the following years in the life of a prairie.
+There was a fair amount of maintenance required to keep the trees, ragweed and foxtail in check.
+But the prairie wildflowers and grasses came up in good shape.